ChrisEHA/Alberta_Wildfire/LSTM_Model_Card.md

     eliminate errors during model training and ensuring a diverse representation in the training data to mitigate demographic biases.

--   Privacy: Privacy is of paramount significance, especially when it comes to the welfare of individuals impacted by wildfires as well as those represented in the training data.
-It is essential that we protect the privacy rights of individuals by concealing or aggregating personal information, such as exact location data or identifiable defining features.
-It is important to ensure compliance with relevant privacy regulations, such as GDPR or HIPAA, throughout the data handling process.

--   Security: Addressing security concerns is essential in order to ensure the confidentiality of the model and datasets from potential threats.
-It is important to implement strong security measures, such as encryption of confidential information, establishing access controls and conducting regular security audits, in order to maintain the security and confidentiality regarding both the data and the model.

 # Limitations and Recommendations

 -   Known Limitations: The model might encounter certain limitations,